kaacuna20/josram/README.md

 <h4 align="justify">This is a project developed by a client who need an interactive website to sell sport clothes by both gender, with the consent of the client, I share the project to public.</h4>

+You can test and enjoy a demo aplication in next link: http://ec2-18-116-26-246.us-east-2.compute.amazonaws.com/

 ### Features of aplication

 - Website must have a navbar with overview of services offer JOSRAM, divide them in categories;